Kavya087/Projects/Battle of the Rockets Competition/README.md

 ## File Description
 - CDR: A description of the various components of our project
 - BOTR_Rocket: An OpenRocket file with the final design of our rocket
-- Pictures: Pictures of the dual-deploy rocket test flight
+- Pictures: Pictures of the rocket test flight with dummy payload consisting of just the rover electronics

 ## Competition Link
 http://rocketbattle.org/index.html